Fee & Capital Optimization

 Last updated

-Maker vs Taker Fees: How Trading Costs Compound Over Time
+Maker vs Taker Fees for Beginners: How Trading Costs Compound Over Time

 The fee that matters is the one your workflow actually triggers